TippyLion28/PyFlyff/README.md

 I'll continue to implement stuff and fixing bugs, but for now, enjoy yourself.

+# Android Client

 I also made an Android Client that makes it easier for your to Dual Client using your Android Device.

 Here is the link: https://github.com/ils94/FlyffUWebViewClient

+#  Donations

+I didn't think of receiving donates for this, since I just like to code as a hobby, but if you want to tip me I would love some ADA Cardano cryptocurrency :)

+Here is my address: addr1q9ez0lgwrult58fcm2x7wh0d62v20gtpxh7szlly2zsn75kgga3cu427gtnywnn60jcuaj7r2tnqp6ltj7atveyta53seegl5t